 By Specific Finding Aid Sections

-- Select about Library collections and how they can be used.
-It includes collection creators and provenance, as well as conditions of access and use, arrangement of the collection, index terms, and other helpful administrative information.to search information in the narrative part of a finding aid. limits your search to information
+- Select Collection Overview to search information in the narrative part of a finding aid.
+Collection Overview limits your search to information about Library collections and how they can be used.
+It includes collection creators and provenance, as well as conditions of access and use, arrangement of the collection, index terms, and other helpful administrative information.

-- Selectto search a detailed listing of contents of the collection components.
+- Select Contents List to search a detailed listing of contents of the collection components.
 This does not include searching any texts in the collection itself.

 By LC Location

 All Library finding aids are searched by default.
 You can also limit your search to finding aids for collections accessible in specific LC Research Centers.
 Select the Research Center you are interested in from the drop-down menu.
 Only one option may be selected at a time.